AgawamIdol/TheWatchTowerSkyrimeSE/README.md

 * Go to Properties
 * Go to the updates Tab
 * Change the drop down to "Only update this game when I launch it"

+### Downgrade Skyrim
+We are going to need to downgrade Skyrim from AE(Annivarsy edition) to SE(Special Edition).
+We are using Skyrim version 1.5.97.
+Download the **FullPatcher.exe** from [here](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files).
+If you run into any issues with the patcher, please make sure your game is fully up to date on Steam.